MatinEsmaeili00/MultiplayerRacingGames-Plugins/GameMapSystem/README.md

   → This allows you to assign different **textures**, **colors**, or even animated elements using the full power of the **Widget Editor**

 - Icon **size is preserved**
-  → The system automatically maintains the icon size you set in each widget, ensuring consistent appearance across the minimap
+  → The system automatically maintains the icon size you set in each widget.

 > [!WARNING]
-> ⚠️ To ensure correct positioning on the map:
+>> To ensure correct positioning on the map:
-> - Always **center the icon** within its **canvas panel** inside the widget editor
+>> - Always **center the icon** within its **canvas panel** inside the widget editor
-> - This aligns the icon’s center with the actual 3D player location on the map
+>> - This aligns the icon’s center with the actual 3D player location on the map

 ### 🗺️ Dynamic Mini-Map System